!Let's Talk! Button

 Symptoms

 Keep a close eye out for signs of chocolate ingestion, particularly at high risk times like around Halloween, Easter, and Valentine’s Day.
 Red flags include trembling, vomiting, diarrhea, increased water consumption, panting, elevated heart rate, and increased or excessive urination.
 Severe reactions may include muscle tremors, seizures, and unfortunately, death.
 These symptoms typically develop within a few hours after ingestion, and can last for days.
 Contact your vet immediately if you notice any of these things, or if you know or suspect that your pup ingested chocolate.
+In case of a suspected chocolate poisoning, don’t hesitate to use our Emergency Veterinary Care]service for immediate assistance.

 Types Of Chocolate